lgarron/repo/README.md

 Commands:
   kind           Get the kind of VCS.
 If there are multiple in the same project (e.g. `jj` + `git`), at most one will be returned (consistent with the `root` subcommand) root           Get the repository root folder If the folder is part of multiple repositories, at most one will be returned (consistent with the `kind` subcommand) latest-commit  Operate on the latest commit.
-This does not include the working copy (or a non-merge `@` with an empty description, in case of `jj`) help           Print this message or the help of the given subcommand(s)
+This does not include the working copy (or a non-merge `@` if it is empty or has an empty description, in case of `jj`) help           Print this message or the help of the given subcommand(s)

 Options: